gcc3/content-hub/README.md

 This generates the bundled `main.js` file in the `public/` directory.
 Serve the project with Express:
 `npm start`
+You can use PM2 to keep the server alive:
+`pm2 start ecosystem.config.js`

 Content
 Simply write and put the markdown files in the `notes/[category]/*.md` directory.